databendlabs/databend/website/blog/2023-04-30-databend-weekly-91.md

 - [Website | Roaring Bitmaps](https://roaringbitmap.org/)
 - [Paper | Consistently faster and smaller compressed bitmaps with Roaring](https://arxiv.org/pdf/1603.06549.pdf)

-## Improving Hash Join Performance with a New Hash Table Design
+## Improving Hash Join Performance with New Hash Table Design

-Our previous hash table implementation was optimized for aggregation functions, but it significantly limited the performance of hash join operations.

-To improve the performance of hash join operations, we implemented a dedicated hash table optimized for hash join operations.
-We also allocated a fixed-size hash table based on the number of rows in the build stage, eliminating the need for growth during insertion.
-We replaced the value type of the hash table from `Vec` to a pointer that can be used for CAS operations, which ensures memory control and eliminates the need for `Vec`'s growth.

-The new implementation showed significant improvement in performance.
-If you are interested in learning more, please check out the resources listed below.
+We optimized our previous hash table implementation for aggregation functions, but it significantly limited hash join operation performance.
+To improve hash join performance, we implemented a dedicated hash table optimized for it.
+We allocated a fixed-size hash table based on the number of rows in the build stage and replaced the value type with a pointer that supports CAS operations, ensuring memory control without the need for Vec growth.
+The new implementation significantly improved performance.
+Check out the resources below for more information:

 - [PR #11140 | feat(query): new hash table and parallel finalize for hash join](https://github.com/datafuselabs/databend/pull/11140)